From Spiritual Bypassing to Embodied Spirituality

 What Becomes Possible When the Mask Comes Off

-Woodman wrote that without boundaries, a person gradually disappears into service of others and forgets she had a center at all.
+Woodman wrote that without boundaries in relation to the cultural, societal and familial identities that we take on, a person gradually disappears into service of others and forgets she had a center at all.

 Many people discover this not through crisis, but through the quiet accumulation of symptoms: constant fatigue, inability to digest food, disconnection from others they can’t explain.
 The sense of moving through life as though watching it through glass.